 What is the OIE?

-The Office International des Epizooties (OIE) was created in 1925 as an inter-governmental organization to prevent the spread of animal diseases across national borders, which was a major problem after World War I. The OIE’s name was changed to the World Organization for Animal Health in May 2003, although the acronym OIE was retained.
+The Office International des Epizooties (OIE) was created in 1925 as an intergovernmental organization to prevent the spread of animal diseases across national borders, which was a major problem after World War I. The OIE’s name was changed to the World Organization for Animal Health in May 2003, although the acronym OIE was retained.
 Dedicated to improving animal health worldwide, the OIE is recognized by the World Trade Organization (WTO) as the global standard-setting organization for the safe trade of animals and animal products.
-The OIE has 180 member countries, regional and sub-regional offices around the world, numerous OIE reference laboratories, and 50 OIE Collaborating Centers with a variety of focuses.
+The OIE has 180 member countries, with regional and sub-regional offices around the world, numerous OIE reference laboratories, and 50 OIE Collaborating Centers with a variety of focuses.

 CAHFS role as an OIE Collaborating Center